franzbu/EnhancedSpaces.spoon/README.md

 for _, v in pairs(hs.window.filter.default:getWindows()) do print(v:application():name()) end
 ```

-You will then get an output like this:
+You will then get an output similar to this:

 ```bash
 2024-10-20 07:38:13: Hammerspoon